Greece must not remain euro member 'at any price': Juncker

 "We would like Greece to remain a member but not at any price."

-"There must be no illusions, if Greece does not want the (rescue) plan it will not get the money," he said.
+"Let's have no illusions, if Greece does not want the (rescue) plan it will not get the money," he said.

 © 2011 AFP